II. Continuity of Services

 Pupil Services: Supporting Students with Individualized Education Plans

 Pupil Services, in collaboration with Curriculum and Instruction and the Office of Equity, acknowledge the need to support students, caregivers, and families moving forward as we embark on a more “traditional” school year.
-We acknowledge that students and families may need enhanced and individualized supports with social and emotional learning and skill acquisition to successfully re-integrate.
+We acknowledge that students and families may need enhanced and individualized supports with social and emotional learning and skill acquisition.
 We want our students to be engaged in meaningful learning and this requires many layers of support.
 In addition to maintaining our Child Find obligations of identifying students with disabilities and our systematic support of students through the PPT and 504 process, we will provide the following additional layers of support.

 In general, students with IEPs have experienced gaps in skill acquisition as evidenced by data on goals and objectives.
 Some students have been affected by changes in intervention modes and methods.
 Post-secondary (transition-only) students have not had the opportunity to access the community for vocational and independent living training.